 In 2021, we concluded a basic agreement with the Japan Shogi Association to relocate the Tokyo Shogi Hall to the first floor of Hulic's Sendagaya Center Building, as part of the reconstruction project.
-Taking advantage of this agreement, Hulic and the Japan Shogi Association will further deepen their collaboration on the
+We are developing, aiming for completion in 2024, preparations for the 100th anniversary of the Japan Shogi his title yet again to win his fourth consecutive title.

-The 93rd Hulic Cup Kisei championship
+The 94th Hulic Cup Kisei championship

-In 2019, we sponsored the Kishikai Shogi Festival in Miyagi and the Kishikai Shoqi Festival in Ibaraki.
+In 2022, we sponsored the Kishikai Shogi Festival in Fukushima.
 (The event was canceled in 2020,2021 due to the COVID-19 pandemic.)